Hello, Hola, Hi!

 « Have you ever sat very quietly with closed eyes and watched the movement of your own thinking?
 Have you watched your mind working?
 Or rather, has your mind watched itself in operation, just to see what your thoughts are, what your feelings are, how you look at the trees, at the flowers, at the birds, at people, how you respond to a suggestion or react to a new idea?
 Have you ever done this? » — Jiddu Krishnamurti

 Meditation is pretty simple.
 You don't need to follow strict rules or anything: just sit on the ground over a small pillow in a comfortable position, you can also land in your bed, sit in a sofa of whatever if you prefer.
 Now, just breath, naturally.
 Close your eyes, and without modifying it, observe your breath.
-Instead of thinking about useless things, just focus on your breath, this will be your "anchor" in the "now".
+Instead of thinking about useless things, just focus on your breath, this will be your "anchor" in the present moment.
 Each time you surprise yourself having a new thought, just notice it « Oh, I just had another thought! » and let it go, like a bird who would fly away, without retaining it.
-The "goal" is to have as less thoughts as possible, until you have no thoughts at all.
+The "goal" is to have as less thoughts as possible... until you have no thoughts at all.

 This will not be easily done, but little by little, you will feel better, better and better and will discover complete new rooms in the person you thought you were.
 Prepare yourself to experience a feeling of happiness that money will never buy, that a lover will never give you, that a god or a job will never bring you!
 Get ready to feel life differently, to have a complete new way of seeing things, people, yourself, relationships, behaviors, ...

 I know, that sounds very weird and if you never meditate, you are certainly doubting that this could be so incredible to feel so good and all that, by just sitting and breathing.
-Ok, I can understand how hard it can be to believe... if you have never been deeply in love, listening to someone explaining how is the feeling of being in love will probably just sounds weird or even incredible and you will just think that this person is a foolish.
-When you are in love though, you just know what love is because you simply experienced it and felt it for real, you know that this incredible feeling exists for the same reason, and not because someone taught you what love was in a book.
+Ok, I can understand how hard it can be to believe... if you have never been in love, listening to someone explaining how is the feeling of being in love will probably just sounds weird or even incredible and you will just think that this person is a foolish.
+When you already were in love though, you just know what love is because you simply experienced it and felt it for real, you know that this incredible feeling exists for the same reason, and not because someone taught you what love was in a book.
 See my point? ;-) Then... allow yourself to just give it a try, maybe?

 The cool thing with the practice of meditation is that you only need your breath as a tool to help you, and that you will always have your breath with you: in a doctor's waiting room, in a train, on a hike, in your car, at work, ...